oddwires/Pic-code/3-digit-Nixie-Display/readme.md

 # 3 Digit Nixie Display #
+This is the code for a 3 Digit Nixie Display Module with an SPI interface.

-I have written an <a href="https://www.instructables.com/SPI-Nixie-Display/" target="_blank" />Instructable</a> detailing the construction of the hardware.
+There is also an asscociated <a href="https://www.instructables.com/SPI-Nixie-Display/" target="_blank" />Instructable</a> detailing the hardware.

 Features...
   * Nixie = IN-17